-The Ascension Parish Ready Start Community Network consists of 19 school based early childhood sites, 1 Head Start Center, and 20 Type lll early learning centers.
-The October 1, 2021 child count showed that we served 1,011 birth to four-year-old children with public funds throughout our community network.
-Of those served, 24 children were in foster care, 1 was homeless, and 14 were English Language Learners.
-Demographic information shows that we served 542 black, 339 white, 3 Asian, 30 Bi-Racial and 35 students of other races.
+The Ascension Parish Ready Start Community Network consists of 19 school based early childhood sites, including 1 Head Start Center, and 22 Type lll community based early learning centers.
+The October 1, 2022 child count showed that the community network served 1,102 children from ages birth to 4 years old with public funding.
+Of those served, 24 children were in foster care, 1 was homeless, and 96 were dual language learners.
+Demographic information shows that we served 611 black, 372 white, 8 Asian, 63 Bi-Racial and 50 students of other races.
 125 students were of Hispanic/Latino ethnicity.
 October 1, 2022 child count data shows that the network served a total of 1102 publicly funded children aged birth to 4 years old.
 274 children were served in Type III community based Early Learning Centers and the remaining students were served in 19 public school sites and one Head Start Center.
 CCAP, B-3, and NSECD funding was used in community-based child care centers, while the remaining funding sources were utilized in school based sites.

-Our overall classroom quality rating for the network is Effective Proficient, showing an increase from 4.77 to 5.10 over the past three years, with 100% of our school-based sites and 89% of our early learning centers scoring proficient or higher.
+Our overall classroom quality rating for the network is Proficient, showing an increase from 4.77 to 5.05 over the past three years, with 89% of our school-based sites and 89% of our early learning centers scoring proficient or higher.

 100% of our sites, including both school-based and community based early learning centers use an approved Tier 1 curriculum.
 90% of our school-based teachers are fully certified, with the remaining 10% holding at least a bachelor’s degree and currently enrolled in an alternative certification program.
 51% of our early learning centers employ staff with Child Development Associate (CDA) credentials and currently employ 10 staff members enrolled in an accredited Early Childhood Ancillary Certification program.

 Goal 1: By the end of the 2024 - 2025 school year, we will increase access to high quality early childhood education for birth to four-year-olds by increasing the number of publicly funded seats to meet 100% of the family demand by expanding access to quality early learning in Donaldsonville and closing access gaps for children aged birth to 4 in early learning centers and school sites parish-wide

-Goal 2: By the end of the 2024-2025 school year, we will improve the quality of our early childhood network by increasing our overall performance rating from proficient to highly proficient.
+Goal 2: By the end of the 2024-2025 school year, we will improve the quality of our early childhood network by increasing the network’s overall performance rating from proficient to highly proficient